NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-working-with-processes.md

 corresponding `publishDir` directive!

-The MRSA workflow we've made here was refactored directly from its original Snakemake version, which means that its output structure is not fully taking advantage of some of Nextflow's functionality.
+The MRSA workflow we've made here was refactored directly from its original version in the Snakemake tutorial of this course, which means that its output structure is not fully taking advantage of some of Nextflow's functionality.
 The compressed output we've already talked about above is, for example, put in the `results/intermediate/` directory.
 This is required for Snakemake, but not so for Nextflow.

 * See if you can find any other processes in the current implementation of the MRSA workflow that you could optimise like this!